MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Introduction

 \section{Introduction}

-Anchors ~\cite{Anchor} is a popular local model-agnostic machine learning explanation technique, which generates rules that form a sufficient condition to explain why a model makes a certain prediction for a given input.
-It is local in the sense that it explains a machine learning model's behavior around a particular input, which makes it able to scale to complex models in critical domains such as healthcare and finance, where understanding individual predictions is vital for decision-making and validation.
-It is model-agnostic in the sense that it does not exploit internal design of a model, which makes it applicable to a wide range of machine learning models.
+Anchors~\cite{Anchor} is a popular local model-agnostic explanation technique that generates rules forming sufficient conditions for a model prediction on a given input.
+It is local because it explains model behavior around a particular input, making it applicable to complex models in domains such as healthcare and finance, where understanding individual predictions is vital for decision-making and validation.
+It is model-agnostic because it does not rely on model internals.

-These distinct features make Anchors adopted in many important applications~\cite{lopardo2022sea}~\cite{jayakumar2022visually}, such as explaining a triage-prediction system for COVID-19 to enable knowledge discovery about patient risk factors ~\cite{KHANNA2023100246}, and analyzing Existing Vegetation Type to uncover insights for ecological patterns and land management ~\cite{GANJI2023317}.
+These properties have led to the adoption of Anchors in many applications~\cite{lopardo2022sea}~\cite{jayakumar2022visually}, such as explaining a triage-prediction system for COVID-19 to enable knowledge discovery about patient risk factors ~\cite{KHANNA2023100246}, and analyzing Existing Vegetation Type maps to uncover insights for ecological patterns and land management ~\cite{GANJI2023317}.
 However, Anchors suffers from a major limitation: high computational cost.
 Generating an explanation for a single input can take several hours in certain settings, severely hindering its deployment in time-sensitive or interactive applications.
 This issue becomes even more pronounced when explaining large language models (LLMs), where Anchors’ iterative sampling procedure incurs not only substantial latency but also significant monetary cost due to repeated API calls.

 In this paper, we aim to substantially improve the computational efficiency of Anchors without sacrificing explanation quality.
 Our approach is motivated by two key observations: 1) The majority of Anchors’ runtime is spent on sampling perturbed variants of the input instance.
 2) Anchors constructs explanations in an iterative fashion, gradually refining rules from general, high-coverage candidates to specific, high-precision anchors.
 Importantly, these intermediate rules already capture meaningful local information about the model’s behavior.